karta0898098/url-shortener/README.md

 **Why not using redis?**

 In this case, the data for shortened URLs must remain immutable.
-Use local cache then we don't connect to redis.The reason is saves on network I/O and connection time
+Use local cache then we don't connect to redis.The reason is saves on network I/O and connection time.

+Also, the system has weak point, It will a lot of request access database when short url not cacheing.
+Maybe we can count which short url is hot data, then warn cache to prevent too many request access database.
+Additional optimize the system, maybe we can collapse the requests and will forward a single request to the origin server.

 Redirect flow